 In recent years, we experienced an economic downturn or a recession in the United States and globally.
 The reduced economic activity associated with the economic downturn or recession may reduce the demand for, and the prices we receive for, our oil and gas production.
-A sustained reduction in the prices we receive for our oil and gas production will have a material adverse effect on our results of operations.
+A sustained reduction in the prices we receive for our oil and gas production will have a material adverse effect on our results of operations and the borrowing base under our credit facility.